-Additional places through bulges and over allocation will be delivered under strict controls and with the mutual agreement of the Local Authority and the Governing Body of the school.
+Additional places through bulges/over allocation and the withdrawal of places through capping will be delivered under strict controls and with the mutual agreement of the Local Authority and the Governing Body of the school.
 These controls will include the potential impact on families and all schools within the borough.